johnmquick/GalarPokedex/README.md

 * GalarPokedex.Rmd: R markdown file used to produce GalarPokedex.html
 * GalarPokedex.Rproj: RStudio project used to conduct the analysis
 * LICENSE.md: Licensing information for the cleaned dataset
-* DATADICTIONARY.md: Data dictionary for the cleaned dataset